 Anyone with information that may lead to the identification of this decedent is urged to contact Wahkiakum County Prosecutor/Coroner Dan Bigelow at (360) 795-3652 or by email at dbigelow@waprosecutors.org.

-Find out more about forensic artist Natalie Murry at http://nataliemurry.com
+Find out more about forensic artist Natalie Murry at https://nataliemurry.com

 UPDATE 011317 This subject was identified through a Cold DNA match as Richard Arneson, missing from the Seattle area since February 2016.
 He was 62 years of age when he went missing.
 In the drawing, I went with an age closer to 40 because of his dental condition.
 The photographs of this victim show the asymmetrical nature of his mandible and mouth as shown in my drawing.
 I think adding another 20 years would have been a pretty good hit.